N7ghtm4r3/Equinox/docs/backend/APIs/EquinoxItemsHelper.md

 #### Complex objects

-With complex object such custom classes, etc... you can use the method as following:
+With complex object such custom classes, etc... you can use the method as follows:

 <h6>Custom object example</h6>